treefrogframework/treefrog-framework/docs/user-guide/en/cooperation-with-the-reverse-proxy-server/index.md

 ## Cooperation with the Reverse Proxy Server

-The TreeFrog Framework provides an application server (AP server) to send back the dynamic content at the request of the individual.
-As previously mentioned, this application server also functions as a Web server, so you can also process static content.
-For the Web server role, we have specialized in one function only, the implementation of high speed return of static content.
+The TreeFrog Framework provides an application server (AP server) to send back a dynamic created content for an inidvidual request.
+As previously mentioned, the application server also functions as a Web server, so you can also process static content.
+As for the Web server role, we have specialized it in one function only for an high speed respond of static content.

 As it stands, this is sufficient for small and medium-sized Web sites.
-However, when making a large Web site system, in order to achieve stable operation and load balance it becomes necessary to use a Web server (reverse proxy) system such as nginx or Apache.
+However, when making a large Web site system, in order to achieve stable operation and load balance it becomes necessary to use a Web server (reverse proxy) system such as *nginx* or* Apache*.<br>
 Also, if you want to work with compression response and SSL, you must set up a Web server separately.

-<span style="color: #b22222">**In brief: For large scale sites, set up the web server.** </span>
+<span style="color: #b22222">**In brief: For large scale sites, set up a Web server.** </span>

 <div class="center aligned" markdown="1">

-**Roles of server-side**
+**Server-side Roles**

 </div>